 • The innovative height and potential impact of the solution.

-• In what way and to what extent does the project generate value and innovation collaboration for both the Swedish actor and potential parties in Singapore.
+• In what way and to what extent does the project generate value and innovation collaboration for both the Swedish actor and potential partners in Singapore.

 • The project's potential to build long-term sustainable innovation collaborations with actors in Singapore.

-• How well the project is judged to contribute to increased gender equality.
+• How well the project is assessed to contribute to increased gender equality.

-• How well the project is judged to contribute positively to the global goals in Agenda 2030, with a particular focus on climate and gender equality.
+• How well the project is assessed to contribute positively to the global goals of Agenda 2030, with particular focus on climate and gender equality.

 Actors